apache/pinot/pinot-tools/src/main/resources/generator/README.md

 The command line examples below are meant to be executed from the **pinot repository root**.
 (This was tested with pinot-quickstart in batch mode.
 Requires DefaultTenant and broker)

-## Generate data via template
+## Generate data via pattern
-This first step generates the raw data from a given template file.
+This first step generates the raw data from a given generator file.
 By default, we generate the data as CSV, and you can have a look manually with your favorite spreadsheet tool.

 (may require **rm -rf ./myTestData** to clear out existing mock data)